rrusk/DancePracticeMusicPlayer/README.md

 ### How rounds differ from a practice

-A practice announces each dance and plays songs at their own length.
-A competition does neither, so a practice type with `segments` behaves differently in four ways:
+An ordinary practice plays songs at their own length and can introduce each dance with an announcement, a cue, or nothing.
+A practice type with competition `segments` behaves differently in four ways:

 1. **Fixed-length clip, with an optional fade.** A 1:30 clip is exactly 1:30.
 When `fade_seconds` is set the fade is taken out of those 1:30 rather than added